-Field or Button Description Align column Select to change the column alignment to either left, right, or centered.
-Copy table as text Use to copy the report contents to the clipboard as tab-delimited text.
+Selections Description Align column Changes the column alignment to either left, right, or centered.
+Copy table as text Copies the report contents to the clipboard as tab-delimited text.
 It can then be pasted into another document.
-Edit title Use to edit the report title and/or title font attributes.
+Edit title Edits the report title and/or title font attributes.
 Click Font to modify font attributes.
-Move column Right click the column to be moved.
+Move column Right-click the column to be moved.
 Select Move column on the short- cut menu and select Left or Right for the move.
-Rename column Right click the column to be renamed.
+Rename column Right-click the column to be renamed.
 Select Rename column on the shortcut menu and enter the new column name.
-Resize column Right click the column to be resized.
-Select Resize column on the short- cut menu and enter the new column width in inches.
+Resize column Right-click the column to be resized.
+Select Resize column on the shortcut menu and enter the new column width in inches.
 Show column Displays a list of all columns.
 Click a column to add a checkmark to show the column or remove the checkmark to hide the column.
-Table data font Right click in the report data.
+Table data font Right-click in the report data.
 Select Table data font on the shortcut menu.
-Table header font Right click in the report data.
+Table header font Right-click in the report data.
 Select Table header font on the shortcut menu.

-tons on page 2 - 4.
+For fields and buttons not listed in this table, see Common Fields and Buttons on page 2 - 4 .